OAndris/learning_reference/README.md

 # reference
-A bundle of code samples collected for reference
+A bundle of code samples collected for learning reference.